Messiah64/Smart-Glasses/README.md

 IDK how to do Readme.
-Just ask me how to run shit if u dk
+Just ask me on mohdhk.64@gmail.com how to run shit if u dk

 **Tasks Outstanding**
 1) Implement Memory with Numpy for past queries